mlr-archive/wiki-old/useR-2015-tutorial.md

 # Hands on

-* Create a classification task for the  Ionosphere data set (package mlbench)
+* Create a classification task for the  Ionosphere data set (package mlbench).
 * Remove constant features from the data set.
-* Fit a random forest on this task.
-Tune the parameters `mtry` and `nodesize` using a 3-fold cross validation and the random search (see `?makeTuneControlRandom`).
+* Evaluate a random forest on this task.
+Tune the parameters `mtry` and `nodesize` (both from 1 to 10) using a 3-fold cross validation and the random search (see `?makeTuneControlRandom`).
   Set the budget via `maxit` to 20.
 - Compare the mean misclassification error (mmce) with the results of single classification tree from the rpart package.